-With many commuters choosing to swap their cars and public transport for walking, running or cycling to save money, be healthier or simply avoid the crush, it doesn’t come without risk.
+With many commuters choosing to swap their cars and public transport for cycling to get around during the COVID-19 pandemic, it doesn’t come without risk.

-Cycling injuries are on the increase at London Bridge Orthopaedics, especially during the summer months.
-So, what are the common types of injuries have we’ve seen and what can you do to avoid them?
+With more cyclists on the road, many of whom may be new to doing so, we’re anticipating more cycling injuries at London Bridge Orthopaedics, especially in the coming months.
+So, what are the common types of injuries have we seen previously and what can you do to avoid them?

 All that leaning over the handle bars for prolonged periods along with ill-fitting bikes takes its toll on your back, especially the lower half.
 Despite the majority of your body weight being supported by your upper-half, the constant position of cycling can cause nerve compression or sciatica.